Compare School Options

 Prepare for tests and applications

-Online degrees for a master’s in mechanical engineering require interested students to have a bachelor’s degree in a related field and a minimum GPA of 3.0.
+Application requirements vary by school and program.
+Online master’s in mechanical engineering programs usually require interested students to have a bachelor’s degree in a related field and a minimum GPA of 3.0, so you’ll need to send transcripts.
 Most programs also request GRE (Graduate Record Examination) scores; if you struggle with standardized testing, you may opt to enroll in a class to help you prepare.

 Select your program